FARKANE/-Tumor-Bacterial-Therapy-PINNs/README.md

-# Deep Learning for Tumor-Bacteria PDE Systems: A Physics-Informed Neural Network Approach
+# Mathematical Modeling of Cancer–Bacterial Therapy: Analysis and Numerical Simulation via Physics-Informed Neural Networks (PINNs)

 This repository contains the code accompanying the paper by **A. Farkane \& D. Lassounon**.